brandonbayliss8/ModzBot/README.md

 # ModzBot
-A Discord bot based on Ruby and Javascript
+A Discord bot based on Javascript